grafana/grafana-opentelemetry-starter/README.md

 ## grafana.otlp.onprem.endpoint

-When using the Grafana OSS stack, set the endpoint to the grafana agent URL.
+The endpoint of the Grafana Agent.

-You do not need to set an `endpoint` value if your grafana agent is running locally with the default gRPC endpoint (localhost:4317).
+You do not need to set an `endpoint` value if your Grafana Agent is running locally with the default gRPC endpoint (localhost:4317).

 Use `zone` instead of `endpoint` when using the Grafana Cloud.

+## grafana.otlp.onprem.protocol

+The protocol used to send OTLP data.
+Can be either `http/protobuf` or `grpc` (default).